martinacaramaschi/TPT-PE-thematic-analysis/README.md

 - 7203 articles from TPT (1963-2020)

 ## Notebook 03
-- We improved the correctness of texts by removing all un-needed text before titles
+We improved the correctness of texts by removing all un-needed text before titles

 ## Notebook 06
-- This notebook was used to clean the articles' text
+This notebook was used to clean the articles' text

 ## Notebook 07
-- This notebook was used to tokenize data and create bigrams for the LDA analysis
+This notebook was used to tokenize data and create bigrams for the LDA analysis

+## Notebook 17
+By using matrix_paper_weights_comb_k20_928.pkl data, this notebook creates the final images used in the article.

 ## Authors